geeooff/zeus-browser/README.md

     * admin
     * guest

-# On client-side
-* Bootstrap 3 (with bootswatch theme)
-* jQuery 2

 # Roadmap
 * Rewrite of authentication system
+* Add previous/next folder/file navigation
-* Keep per-folder orders and filters
+* Add per-folder ordering and filtering, and remember it
-* Browse in archive files, like a folder
+* Browse inside archive files, like a folder